Despicable Me 3: Quit the Series Here, and We'll Call it a Win

 NOT RECOMMENDED FOR: Parents wary of guns/violence/explosions in movies; parents looking for a strong model of character; people who find Minionese annoying; those who can't stand animated films.

-Despicable Me 3, directed by Pierre Coffin and Kyle Balda, opens in theaters June 30, 2017.
+Despicable Me 3, directed by Pierre Coffin and Kyle Balda, opens in theaters June 30, 2017; available for home viewing December 5, 2017.
 It runs 96 minutes and stars Steve Carrell, Kristen Wiig, and Trey Parker.
 Watch the trailer for Despicable Me 3 here.

 Carrie Dedrick is the editor for Family content at Crosswalk.com.